taadith/senior-capstone-embrailling/README.md

 # TAMU Senior Capstone Project - Embrailling

-Website to convert text or pdf to AutoCAD file, for use in TAMU laser cutter.
+Website to convert english text or pdf to AutoCAD file containing grade-2 braille, for use in TAMU laser cutter that produces physical braille on capsule paper.

 ## Overview
 Vue.js frontend application that makes calls to Python Flask API backend, backend uses pybrl for braille translation and Zamzar for file conversion